Binary Branching DP (i.e., DP on hypergraphs)

 DP = divide-n-conquer with multiple divides

-In the last section, our examples are all unary (incremental) divides, but the more exciting divides are binary ones such as mergesort or quicksort best-case.
+In the last section, our examples are all about unary (incremental) divides, but the more exciting divides are binary ones such as mergesort or quicksort best-case.
 In this section, we will explore the DP instances of such binary-divide recursions.

 Number of BSTs